- Crisis in Syria

 - Our Projects

 SAINT-EMILION MONOLITHIC CHURCH

-In the 8th century, a Breton monk named Emilion fled to southern France to escape persecution by the Benedictine order and adopted an eremitic existence, living in a cave.
+In the eighth century, a Breton monk named Emilion fled to southern France to escape persecution by the Benedictine order and adopted an eremitic existence, living in a cave.
 It is said that he established a strong Christian community in the area, performing miracles and attracting a following of monks.
 The region where he settled, which came to be known as Saint-Emilion, acquired wealth and prominence due wine production and to its strategic position along a pilgrimage route to Santiago de Compostela.
 These fortunate circumstances gave rise to a number of religious monuments in the vicinity, including the Saint-Emilion Monolithic Church.
-Constructed in the early 12th century, the church is partly subterranean; its three naves, with a small catacomb beneath, were dug into a rocky hillside.
+Constructed in the early twelfth century, the church is partly subterranean; its three naves, with a small catacomb beneath, were dug into a rocky hillside.
 Saint-Emilion also possesses a 53-meter-high bell-tower that creates a visible landmark.
-By the late 20th century, however, the 3,000 ton weight of this tower had shifted far off its supports and was thus susceptible to collapse.
+By the late twentieth century, however, the 3,000 ton weight of this tower had shifted far off its supports and was thus susceptible to collapse.

 HOW WE HELPED